MU-Software/bca_backend_taskmgr/README.md

 ![B.Ca title image](./.github/readme/title.png)
 # THIS REPOSITORY IS DEPRECATED!
-Task scheduler was migrated and re-writed to Celery, and merged to the [Main API Server Repository](https://github.com/MU-Software/bca_backend).
+Task scheduler was migrated and re-written to Celery, and merged to the [Main API Server Repository](https://github.com/MU-Software/bca_backend).
-This repository remains a record of what was used for my graduation project in the past and is no longer working.
+This repository remains as a record of what was used for my graduation project in the past and is no longer working.
 The information below is based on historical information and may not apply today.

 # B.Ca Task Scheduler repository